-NEW YORK - (AOL) has been through so many transformations, premature deaths and tantalizing regenerations that the Internet company best known for piloting the worst merger in U.S. business history is attempting to fashion itself yet again, this time as a technology company that produces a lot of premium-video content.
+NEW YORK - (AOL has been through so many transformations, premature deaths and tantalizing re-generations that the Internet company best known for piloting the worst merger in U.S. business history is attempting to fashion itself yet again, this time as a technology company that produces a lot of premium-video content.

 When AOL CEO Tim Armstrong takes a New York stage Monday evening to host what he's billing as the first-ever online programming upfront, Bob Lord, the former CEO of digital marketing trailblazer Razorfish and the Publicis Group, will likely be nearby.

 And for good reason.
-Though Susan Lyne, formerly of Martha Stewart Living Omnimedia (MSO) and ABC Entertainment is handling the creation of AOL's lineup of original programming, Lord has been tasked with selling the content upfront, in the same manner that television networks like (CBS) have been selling advertising time on their broadcasts for much of the past 60 years.
+Though Susan Lyne, formerly of Martha Stewart Living Omnimedia (MSO and ABC Entertainment is handling the creation of AOL's lineup of original programming, Lord has been tasked with selling the content upfront, in the same manner that television networks like (CBS have been selling advertising time on their broadcasts for much of the past 60 years.

 "AOL is a media company but it's also a technology company, which is something I think people overlook," Lord said in a phone interview.
-"When you look at the pieces that Tim has assembled, it rivals what Google (GOOG) has put together."
+"When you look at the pieces that Tim has assembled, it rivals what Google (GOOG has put together."

 Written by Leon Lazaroff in New York